 The Ptarmigan Vase: A Monumental Copper, Silver and Gold Mokume Vase, ca. 1900-05.
 These 24 pages of research were assembled in a matter of days in January 2011 in preparation for a successful auction bid for an amazing piece of Canadian-themed exotica designed by the former head jeweler at Tiffany’s.
 In a strange twist of fate a twin to this seemingly-unique work emerged a year later.

 American Invasion: US Art meets Canada in the 1960s.
 Proposal by Graham Larkin (Dec 2010) for an exhibition to tour across Canada.
-Approved by the exhibition committee, but never realized due to the termination of my position.
+Approved by the exhibition committee, but never realized due to the termination of my position in 2011.

 Thomas Cole’s Tomb of General Brock, Queenston Heights.
 Justification for the acquisition of an 1830 painting for the National Gallery of Canada.
 Thanks to the efforts of my predecessor Catherine Johnson this painting had been on loan to the NGC for some years.
 In this successful 2009 effort to purchase it in time for the War of 1812 bicentenary year I note that as withWest‘s celebrated Death of Wolfe this is “a Canadian subject painted in England by an American émigré … perfect for the collection of European and American art in the National Gallery of Canada.”
 Here‘s the handbook entry/label I wrote for the work, and here‘s the announcement in the NCG magazine.